Marlowe Inglis Owner & Director

 Kristine Holden

 Kristine grew up at AADF dancing and competing in all genres of dance for 10 years.
 While pursuing her degree in Public Management at Florida Atlantic University, Kristine taught acrobatics for AADF Alum Lindsey Koch Smith’s studio for 3 years.
-After obtaining her Master’s degree in Non-profit Administration, she currently is the Director of Walk for the Alzheimer’s Association.
-Last year Kristine was delighted to return to AADF to share her love of acrobatics with the students.
-When she’s not working or teaching dance, she enjoys hanging out with her dogs Tyson and Remington!
+Kristine works for the American Gastroenterological Association during the day but her favorite job is teaching the kids.
+Kristine's choreography received many awards at competitions this past season.
+She married her husband Josh in 2022 and when she's not working or teaching dance, she enjoys hanging out with her dogs Remington and Jameson.
 Kristine is so excited to work with the AADF kids this dance season! |

 Roxana Sanchez